k0dm1/KodMi-Age-Validator/README.md

 # KodMi-Age-Validator

-No Dependencys, Light Weight.
+Built 2019 - No Dependencys - Light Weight - Responsive

-Validate a customers age before you allow them to enter your website with KodMi age checker.
+Check a vistors age before you allow them to enter your website with the KodMi Age Validator.

+It's easy to implant, can be done by adding 1 line of code.
+It's light weight and mobile responsive that's cross-browser friendly with zero dependencys and works without any pre-existing code conflictions, that can be fully customized to match your website or you can make use of the default theme.

 HOW TO USE:
 ```